 - Have to manually keep record of workouts for tracking over time

 - Only accommodates people up to a maximum weight up to 220 lbs

 - Not suitable for those looking for tough and very challenging workouts

 Sunny Health & Fitness SF-B2511H Magnetic Upright Bike Consumer Ratings

 There are just a few reviews online at present.
 The good news is that they are all positive, it’s just difficult to get a full picture of the bike from those few.

-Sunny Health & Fitness bikes on the whole get good ratings from customers (See Sunny Health & Fitness Pro Indoor Cycle with over 1600 reviews as an example).
+Sunny Health & Fitness bikes on the whole get good ratings from customers (See Sunny Health & Fitness Pro Indoor Cycle as an example).
 They find the bikes are of good construction and reliability for the price – they may not be gym quality but they are better than expected and can meet the demands of home use bikes.

 The ones that have been left so far like how quiet it is , the adjustable resistance allowing them to work at the level they want and being able to increase it as they build up their strength and fitness